nss-nightclass-projects/react-hoarder/README.md

 # React Hoarder
 > You are a hoarder.
 But not just any hoarder.
-You are a arrogant hoarder who wants to show off all of the stuff you hoard.
+You are an arrogant hoarder who wants to show off all of the stuff you hoard.
 You want an application that gives you a list of anything possible to hoard, and add them to your own personal collection as you acquire them.

 ### Requirements
 As a user, if I go to the application and I am not logged in, I should see a login or register page.